 - Provides access to MIT user and group membership information in a standard and commonly supported manner

-- Replicated across multiple servers so is built with redundancy and high availability in mind
+- Replicated across multiple servers with redundancy and high availability in mind

 - Accessing data via built-in LDAP support avoids the need for costly local customizations to obtain it directly from Moira or another MIT-specific source

 - Provides user directory and group membership data